 “At least it’s Friday.”
 I mumbled to myself.

-I worked every day at the corner store except Sundays, those were my days, the one day a week I get to be on my own.
+I worked every day at the corner store, except on Sundays, those were my days.
+The one day a week I get to be on my own.
 I would fill my backpack up with supplies and ride my bicycle to the trailhead ten minutes away from my home.

 We lived in a sleepy town named Oakridge that only revived during the winters.
-That’s when wealthy families with too much time and money would come back for their annual ski trip, posting about it on social media so everyone could see just how much greater their lives were than everyone else’s.
+That’s when wealthy families with too much money and time on their hands would come back for their annual ski trip.
+Then posting about it on social media so everyone could see just how much greater their lives were than everybody else’s.

 During the winters I would take up two jobs and work at the ski lodge, my father had once been a ski instructor there so his work was seasonal.